tangshuang/componer/README.md

 Open browser to preview your code. `browser-sync` is used. preview options in `componer.json` make sense.

 ```
-preview: {
+"preview": {
-	index: "preview/index.html", // required, html to use as home page
+	/* html to use as home page */
+	"index": "preview/index.html", // required

-	script: "preview/bar-chart.js", // option, script to inject to home page, will be compiled by webpack
+	/* script to inject to home page, will be compiled by webpack */
+	"script": "preview/bar-chart.js",

-	style: "preview/bar-chart.scss", // option, will be compiled by sass
+	/* will be compiled by sass */
+	"style": "preview/bar-chart.scss",

-	server: "preview/server.js", // option, middlewares to be used by browser-sync, look into browser-sync config `middleware`
+	/* middlewares to be used, look into browser-sync config `middleware` */
+	"server": "preview/server.js",

+	/* tmp dir to put preview tmp files */
-	tmpdir: ".preview_tmp", // option, default is '.preview_tmp'
+	"tmpdir": ".preview_tmp", // default: '.preview_tmp'

-	vendors: [], // option, modules to put into vendors file which will not be rebuild when reload. default "undefined", when preview, dependencies in .json file will be contained, so you do not need to include them.
+	/**
+	vendors to be separated into a .vendors.js file, have three options: array, true, false.
+	true: all dependencies (in bower.json or pacakge.json) will be put in a .vendors.js.
+	array: only dependencies in this array will be put into the .vendors.js file, others will be bundled in the dist file.
+	false: no .vendors.js will be generated and all externals will be ignored in the final bundled file.
+However, you can use webpack settings `externals` to arrange your externals.
+	Why we need this?
+Because when you preview, browser will refresh automaticly after you change your watch files (in the following), bundle js being built, separate vendors avoid to build this vendors into re-build bundle file, which save your time.
+	**/
+	"vendors": true,

-	watchFiles: [ // look into browser-sync config `files`
+	/* look into browser-sync config `files` */
+	"watch": [
 		"preview/index.html",
 		"preview/bar-chart.js",
 		"preview/bar-chart.scss",
 		"src/**/*",
 	],
-	watchOptions: {}, // look into browser-sync config `watchOptions`
+	/* look into browser-sync config `watchOptions` */
+	"watchOptions": {}
 },
 ```

 1) index file

 A html file, use `<!--styles-->` and `<!--vendors-->` `<!--scripts-->` for scripts files to be injected.
-If they are not found, css will be injected before `</head>` and scripts will be injected before `</body>`

 2) server file

 Export an object or an array or a function.
 Look into browser-sync middleware config.

 3) scripts files

 `script` and `style` files will be compiled and be kept in memory, not true local files (though files compiled will be created after page shown).
-All dependencies will be included in the compiled output content.

 ### test [name] [-D|--debug] [-b|--browser PhantomJS|Chrome|Firefox|IE|Safari]